Deep Purple (1968-present): a Heavy Metal band from London, UK.

 Relations internally were strained with Gillian and Glover soon departing.
 Replacements were found in the form of David Cloverdale (ex-Whitesnake) and Glenn Hughes (ex-Trapeze) to create Deep Purple Mk.
 III and it gave the band a slightly new approach.
 The following two albums Burn (1974) and Stormbringer (1975) reached top 10, while Tommy Bolin appeared in time for Come Taste The Band (1975); all three previous albums also featuring David Coverdale on vocals.

 When Tommy Bolin died of a heroin overdose, the musical chairs game got ridiculous when Gillian was reinstated once again to declare war between him and Blackmore, resulting in Blackmore leaving to reform Rainbow in 1975.
-Steve Morse was his replacement for the final albums to date, 1996's Perpendicular, Live At Olympia (1996) and 1998's Abandon.
+Steve Morse was his replacement for the final albums to date, 1996's Perpendicular, Live at the Olympia '96 (1996) and 1998's Abandon.
 The recent departure of Jon Lord has left the future of the act in question yet again, but a return for concerts is expected.

 During the 1970s they ranked as high as Black Sabbath and Led Zeppelin in spreading the news of heavy metal.
 The Guinness Book Of Records rated them as the loudest band in history!
 The engine behind their movement was Ritchie Blackmore, who established a strong reputation as a guitar hero.
 But it was ego problems that infected the band.
 By the time 1976 rolled around the audience was no longer amused and later incarnations have failed to relive the past glory.